A bone scan is an imaging test used to diagnose bone diseases and find out how severe they are.

-You may experience some discomfort due to lying still for a prolonged period of time.
+You may experience some discomfort due to lying still for a long period.

 Why the Test is Performed

 A bone scan is used to:

 Test results are considered normal if the radiotracer moves evenly throughout all the bones.

 What Abnormal Results Mean

 An abnormal scan will show “hot spots” and/or “cold spots” as compared to surrounding bone.
 Hot spots are areas where there is an increased accumulation of the radioactive material.
 Cold spots are areas that have taken up less of the radioactive material.

 If you are pregnant or nursing, the test may be postponed to prevent exposing the developing baby to radiation.
 If you must have the test while breastfeeding, you should pump and throw away the breast milk for the next 2 days.